 This means Pitchess motions are still relevant under California law; and, they must get filed to obtain records not authorized under SB 1421.

-- Procedural steps for filing;
+- Procedural steps for filing the written motion;

-- A Showing of “good cause;” and,
+- A showing of “good cause;” and,

 - An “in camera” hearing.